Infosim/advanced_weathermap_handling/README.md

 then this script assumes these objects as equal and replaces the references to the first objects with references to the second object.

-## Download
+## Download (for backing up Weather Maps to the file system)
-This script fetches all available Weather Maps from a specified StableNet server via REST API.
+This script fetches Weather Maps from a specified StableNet server via REST API.
 Afterwards they are saved to the local file system.
-The user is able to specify the destination directory during script execution.
+The user is able to specify the desired Weather Maps and the destination directory during script execution.

+## Upload (for restoring Weather Maps from the file system)
+This script uploads Weather Maps to a specified StableNet server via REST API.
+The maps are taken from the local file system.
+The user is able to specify the desired Weather Maps and the source directory during script execution.

 ## Statistics
 This script automatically adds statistics to Weather Map nodes and links when given certain parameters as input over a CSV file.